Samuel Gruetter: Résumé

 | Google, 2021 |

-In the Silver Oak Project, supervised by Satnam Singh, used Bedrock2 to formally verify drivers for peripherals used in the OpenTitan root of trust, and connected software correctness proofs to hardware correctness proofs |
+In the Silver Oak Project, supervised by Satnam Singh, used Rocq and Bedrock2 to formally verify drivers for peripherals used in the OpenTitan root of trust, and connected software correctness proofs to hardware correctness proofs |

 | Amazon ARG, 2019 |

-Worked with Rustan Leino at Amazon’s Automated Reasoning Group on a prototype rewrite of Amazon’s S3 Encryption Client in Dafny, a verification-aware programming language.
+Supervised by Rustan Leino at Amazon’s Automated Reasoning Group, rewrote Amazon’s S3 Encryption Client in Dafny, a verification-aware programming language.
 Wrote and proved specifications for software interacting with real-world systems such as Amazon’s S3 storage service |

 | Netcetera, 2015 |